 National Advertising Division Recommends Lidl Modify Or Discontinue Certain Price Comparison Claims

-New York, NY – January 12, 2026 – Following a challenge from Ahold Delhaize USA, BBB National Programs' National Advertising Division recommended that Lidl US, LLC discontinue or modify certain grocery price comparison and“exact same basket” comparison claims.
+New York, NY, Jan.
+12, 2026 (GLOBE NEWSWIRE) -- Following a challenge from Ahold Delhaize USA, BBB National Programs' National Advertising Division recommended that Lidl US, LLC discontinue or modify certain grocery price comparison and“exact same basket” comparison claims.

 Ahold and Lidl are grocery retailers.
 At issue for the National Advertising Division (NAD) were comparative savings claims in print and online advertising, including claims of 25–30% savings and statements that consumers could save specific dollar amounts when shopping at Lidl instead of Ahold's local grocery brands, including Food Lion, Stop & Shop, and Giant Food.